kwilkos/cxf/distribution/src/main/release/samples/integration/jca/hello_world_soap_http/README.txt

 Launch the Apache CXF Service
 ========================

-Run the Apache CXF service provided by the hello_world_soap_http demo.
+Run the Apache CXF service provided by the hello_world demo.

 To launch the service: